Inbank

-Inbank is a bank with Estonian roots, which headquarters are located in Tallinn, Estonia.
+Inbank is a bank with Estonian roots, with headquarters are located in Tallinn, Estonia.
 The bank operates in Estonia and in four nearby countries.
 The founder and CEO of Inbank is Jan Andresoo.

 The bank's history started in 2011 when company named Cofi was established.
 In 2015, Cofi obtained the banking license and Cofi was renamed to Inbank.

 The bank's bonds are listed on Nasdaq Tallinn.

 As of 2020, the bank has 550,000 active client contracts in four countries.